 Again, this is on purpose.
 The more expensive items in each category are located at eye level to attract your attention.
 So, if you’re trying to save money, look up high and down low.
 The items that aren’t directly in your line of sight are usually a better value.

 3. 10 for 10 Promos

 You see these “10 for 10” offers all the time.
 There are a few things wrong with them.
-First, many of the items the qualify for the “10 for 10” offer may be worth less than $1!
+First, many of the items that qualify for the “10 for 10” offer may be worth less than $1!

 Second, you don’t usually have to buy 10 items to get them for $10, but you feel compelled to.
 If it said, “$1 each,” most people would buy much less.
 But “10 for 10” tricks us into buying 10 items whether we needed to or not.

-The “Buy One Get One” or BOGO offer is just as prolific as the dreaded “10 for 10” promo.
+The “Buy One Get One” or BOGO offer is just as prolific as the “10 for 10” promo.
 The difference is that BOGO is based upon creating an inducement to buy just one more item.

 Retailers know that you only need 1 loaf of bread, for example.
 So how do they get you to buy 2 during your shopping trip?
-Perhaps the chances of buying 2 at standard retail price are really low.
+Perhaps the chances of buying 2 at the standard retail price are really low.
 But what if the second loaf of bread is half-off?

 Do you see how it works now?
 Once you do, it’s much easier to remain in control and stick with your grocery list.